 There is a lovely shot of the two of them unconscious from the gas, propped up against each other, and starting to come around.
 Before their eyes open, we see smiles start to play around their faces and then the laughing starts and doesn’t stop for the rest of the picture.

 The boys drunkenly stumble to their car and proceed to drive off, crashing into everything and everyone and all the time laughing harder and harder.
-As with the laughing scene in the sound short ‘Blotto’ (1930), and the drunk scene in ‘Them Thar Hills’ (1934), I find myself really drawn to Ollie during these moments.
+As with the laughing scene in the sound short ‘Blotto’ (1930), and the drunk scene in ‘Them Thar Hills’ (1934), I find myself really drawn to Ollie during these sequences.
 His laughter is so delightful and contagious that he really is a joy to watch.
-Oftentimes, I find that watching someone pretending to laugh can be quite ‘cringey’, but Ollie is so natural at it that I just can’t get enough and find myself really laughing along.
+Oftentimes, I find that watching someone pretending to laugh can be quite cringeworthy, but Ollie is so natural at it that I just find myself really laughing along.

-A traffic cop, played superbly by Edgar Kennedy, quickly gets involved in the melee and my goodness does he have to work hard in these scenes?!
+A traffic cop, played superbly by Edgar Kennedy, quickly gets involved, trying to bring order to the melee and my goodness does he have to work hard in these scenes?!
 As always, Kennedy’s biggest battle is with himself, trying to contain his anger and frustration, but he is a master of this type of comedy and his appearance adds another layer of quality to the film.